 The Middlesex Canal soon proved that canals could promote commercial activity by providing low-cost transportation.
 Boats as long as 75 feet could be poled, rowed and even sailed down the river, then pulled by horses along the canal.
 It took a mere 18 hours to go from Boston to the new city of Lowell and 12 hours back.

-Brightly painted passenger boats were about 25 percent faster than the freight boats.
-They carried passengers escaping the city heat to the New England countryside for a few days of vacation, or for sightseeing excursions with stops in the towns and taverns along the canal.
-There was even dancing and bowling at one of New England’s first amusement parks built along the canal at Horn Pond in Woburn.
+Brightly painted passenger boats moved about 25 percent faster than the freight boats.
+They carried passengers escaping the city heat to the New England countryside for a few days of vacation.
+Or they took people on sightseeing excursions with stops in the towns and taverns along the canal.
+One of New England’s first amusement parks, built along the canal at Horn Pond in Woburn, offered dancing and bowling.

 The Middlesex Canal also changed the look of Boston.
 Light-colored granite native to Chelmsford, Tyngsboro and Westford could be easily shipped along the canal to Boston.
-The architect Charles Bulfinch used ‘Chelmsford granite’ for the state prison in Charlestown in 1804, followed by University Hall at Harvard, the Massachusetts Bank on State Street, the Middlesex County Jail in Cambridge, the Massachusetts General Hospital, and more.
-Following Bulfinch, Alexander Parris designed Faneuil Hall with Chelmsford granite; others, still, would follow him.
+The architect Charles Bulfinch used ‘Chelmsford granite’ for the state prison in Charlestown in 1804.
+He followed that up with University Hall at Harvard, the Massachusetts Bank on State Street, the Middlesex County Jail in Cambridge, the Massachusetts General Hospital, and more.
+Then following Bulfinch, Alexander Parris designed Quincy Market with Chelmsford granite; others, still, would follow him.

 Not everyone benefited from the Middlesex Canal.
-Investors who held on to their shares lost money on the venture, though other investors were luckier if they sold at the right time.
+Investors who held on to their shares lost money on the venture, though other investors profited if they sold at the right time.
 A share purchased for $25 in 1794 would have brought $500 if sold in 1804, $300 in 1816.

 Dams used to adjust the water level flooded farmers’ meadows as far as 25 miles north.
 Farmers who sued the canal proprietors in court lost their cases, mostly because they didn’t have the clout that the Middlesex Canal Corporation had.
-Some of their flooded meadows are now wetlands, part of the Great Meadows National Wildlife Refuge.
+Some of their flooded meadows now belong to the Great Meadows National Wildlife Refuge as wetlands.

-Newburyport was probably the biggest loser of all.
-The city’s commerce declined after the Middlesex Canal was built, as nearly all trade from New Hampshire now went to Boston.
-The canal was far easier to navigate than the sometimes-treacherous Merrimack River, which flowed into Newburyport.
+Newburyport probably lost the most from the canal.
+Nearly all shipments from New Hampshire now went to Boston because the canal was far easier to navigate than the sometimes-treacherous Merrimack River, which flowed into Newburyport.

 The engineers who built the canal were in an odd way responsible for its demise.
-The maps used to survey its path were used to plan the Boston and Lowell Railroad.
-The first track was finished in 1835 and freight shipments began immediately.
-By 1851, the Middlesex Canal collected its last toll, and it completely ceased operations in 1853.
+Planners for the Boston and Lowell Railroad followed the maps used to survey the canal's path.
+Freight shipments then began immediately after the first railroad track was finished in 1835.
+In 1851, the Middlesex Canal collected its last toll, and it completely ceased operations in 1853.

 All Wasn't Lost

-That wasn’t completely the end.
-The Middlesex Canal’s land, dam and water rights in North Billerica were sold to Charles and Thomas Talbot, who built mills that now stand in the Billerica Mills Historic District.
+That didn't completely end the Middlesex Canal.
+Charles and Thomas Talbot bought the canal's land, dam and water rights in North Billerica.
+Then they built mills that now stand in the Billerica Mills Historic District.

 Today, part of the MBTA Commuter Rail system follows the canal route between Boston and Lowell.
-Parts of the Mystic Valley Parkway in Medford and Winchester were built on the old canal, as were parts of Boston Avenue in Somerville and Medford.
-Canal Street in Boston is where the canal once extended from the Charles River to Boston Harbor.
+Parts of the Mystic Valley Parkway in Medford and Winchester were built on the old canal.
+So were parts of Boston Avenue in Somerville and Medford.
+And the canal once extended from the Charles River to Boston Harbor along Canal Street in Boston.
 You can even see parts of the locks on Faulkner Street.

-Water-filled remnants of the canal that can still be seen are in Wilmington, Billerica, and in Woburn near Loammi Baldwin’s house, lately a Chinese restaurant.
-Filled-in sections are now paths in Winchester at the Mystic Lakes, and in Wilmington, where the remains of an aqueduct can be seen in the park off Route 38.
+People can still see water-filled remnants of the canal in Wilmington, Billerica, and in Woburn near Loammi Baldwin’s house, lately a Chinese restaurant.
+Hikers can walk along filled-in sections in Winchester at the Mystic Lakes.
+And in Wilmington, motorists can see the remains of an aqueduct in the park off Route 38.

 The Middlesex Canal Association, which tries to preserve and restore the canal, runs the Middlesex Canal Museum and Visitor Center in North Billerica.
-There is a wealth of information about the canal on its website.
+Its website offers a wealth of information about the canal.

 The Middlesex Canal is on the National Register of Historic Places and designated a National Historic Engineering Landmark.
-This story was updated from the 2013 version.
+This story was updated in 2019.